 - Asbestos cement products, such as roof sheeting, that have been broken up

-- Asbestos paper and carboard that is not firmly bonded in matrix
+- Asbestos paper and cardboard that is not firmly bonded in matrix

 - Large-scale removal of textured coatings, beyond standard maintenance

-- Asbestos insulation – if the work is of a short duration, or minor repair work.
+- Asbestos insulation – if the work is of short duration or minor repair work.

 What Asbestos Training Must You Have?